bahrus/nomodule/README.md

 1. The "nomodule" attribute tells modern browsers to ignore the tag, so there is no wasted CPU processing something that isn't fully complete.

 2. This library, no-module.js, then, can inject some special instructions to produce the desired effects.
-But in fact the JS processor which is used after the special instructions are inserted is in fact the ES6 processor.
+But the JS processor which is used after the special instructions are inserted is in fact the ES6 processor.
 So ES6 imports are allowed, for example (though support for import maps will require turning on the Chrome flag for import maps, or using a polyfill, like es-module-shim or es-dev-server)

 3. The pattern matching is precise / inflexible, and is limited to "export[space]const[space][symbol to export]".